JaqiKal/ScrollStack/README.md

 ### MoSCoW Prioritization

 Labels were added to user stories to assist with prioritization of tasks.
 The MoSCoW system involves adding labels for MUST HAVE, SHOULD HAVE, COULD HAVE and WON'T HAVE.
-By labelling issues in such a way, the developer can focus on completing all the MUST HAVE tasks before moving onto tasks of lower priority, this is critical when working to a tight deadline to ensure a minimum viable product is completed in time.
+This method assists in ensuring that essential features are completed first, optimizing resource allocation and meeting critical deadlines.

 For details please follow link to: [Github Project board](https://github.com/users/JaqiKal/projects/10) and/or [Issues list](https://github.com/JaqiKal/ScrollStack/issues)